 - 3.1 Until 1992 Norfolk County Council was insured with "Ground-up cover", this is where the insurer takes on the full risk of the cost of any claim settlement.
-The Council did not carry any deductible and as such premiums were set at a high level.
-In 1993 it was agreed that on the Liability policy the Council would carry a deductible of £100,000 per claim. - As a result of this decision a fund was required to cover the element of the self-insurance to the £100,000 level.
-Since the mid 1990's our deductible across liability and motor policies has been increasing to the current £255,000, with property at £250,000.
-The result of the higher levels of deductibles is that insurers can reduce the risk they have to cover and thus reduce the costs of premiums they charge as the fund is used to cover settlements up to the levels of the deductibles. - 3.3 Where the insurer takes on the full risk of the claims, under the Ground-up cover scheme, it is the insurer who will take conduct of the claims and make all decisions around the claim.
+The Council did not carry any deductible and as such premiums were set at a high level as all the risk was held by the insurer.
+In 1993 it was agreed that on the Liability policy the Council would carry a deductible of £100,000 per claim. - 3.2 To accommodate this decision, it was necessary to create a fund to cover the element of the self-insurance to the £100,000 level as the Council would be responsible for all claim payments up to that value.
+Since the mid 1990's our deductible across liability and motor policies has been increasing to the current £260,000, with Material Damage at £250,000.
+The result of the higher levels of deductibles is that insurers can reduce the risk they have to cover and thus reduce the costs of premiums they charge; the fund is then used to cover settlements up to the levels of the deductibles. - 3.3 Where the insurer takes on the full risk of the claims, under the Ground-up cover scheme, it is the insurer who will take conduct of the claims and make all decisions around the claim in conjunction with the insured.
 The insurer will investigate, review and decide upon liability, making their recommendations to the insured.
 Where there is a deductible the insured will have responsibility and conduct for the claim and is responsible for all decisions made up to the value of that deductible, although in some significant cases the insurer may also be involved in decision making.
-This process gives the insured much more control and certainty over the settlement of claims. - 3.4 Norfolk County Council carries a number of different insurance policies, some that are a legal requirement others that are out of necessity.
+This process gives the insured much more control and certainty over the settlement of claims. - Norfolk County Council carries a number of different insurance policies, some that are a legal requirement, others that are out of necessity.